 The Harvard Innovation Labs’ method is adaptive, milestone-based, and most importantly, customized.
 We know that one size does not fit all, and venture teams need different kinds of support at different stages in their growth process.

 Teams who use our method de-risk their business model, validate their value proposition, and build strong relationships.
-Good things usually follow.
+Good things follow.
 We’ll offer you knowledge, expertise, and support to help you build your venture through our curated network of mentors, industry insiders, and learning resources.
 We also know that no two entrepreneurs’ paths are the same and due to systemic inequities, entrepreneurs face very different challenges.
 We aim to help you navigate these challenges by connecting you with the right people and resources.

 One of the most compelling advantages of LLX GEO is building your business in an intentional and diverse community of motivated, generous, like-minded innovators.